 Long Service Benefits Portability Act 2018 (review)

-VCAT can review decisions made by the Portable Long Service Benefits Authority or its Governing Board under the Long Service Benefits Portability Act 2018.
+VCAT can review certain decisions made by the Portable Long Service Benefits Authority or its Governing Board under the Long Service Benefits Portability Act 2018.

 This page provides general information and should not be considered as legal advice.
 Seek legal advice if you are unsure about your legal rights.
 Be aware that the law can change.